-General regulations 2017 - 2018 (continued) Disclosing criminal convictions policy All applicants for admission to, or enrolled at, the College are required to disclose unspent criminal convictions.
+Disclosing criminal convictions policy All applicants for admission to, or enrolled at, the College are required to disclose unspent criminal convictions.
 Students enrolled on programmes which lead to the award of a professional qualification in one of the regulated health or social care professions are also required to declare unspent convictions.
 Code of practice on drug, alcohol and substance abuse The College does not tolerate the abuse of alcohol, drugs or other substances.
 This code outlines the action College will take where there are suspected or known instances of abuse or misuse.
 Code of practice on personal harassment for students Harassment - including by social media - will be regarded seriously and could be grounds for disciplinary action, which may include termination of registration as a student.
-Freedom of speech code of practice The College is committed to freedom of speech.
+Freedom of Speech code of practice The College is committed to freedom of speech.
 You must not engage in behaviour that prevents, obstructs or disrupts the holding or orderly conduct of any meeting or other lawful assembly in the College.
-External Speakers on campus policy NEW FOR 2017-18 Intellectual property policy May apply in limited circumstances, particularly postgraduate research projects, where students create certain works in the course of their research.
+Procedure for inviting external speakers to College events Procedure to be followed when inviting external speakers onto campus; supports the Freedom of Speech code of practice.
+Intellectual property policy UPDATED FOR 2018-19 May apply in limited circumstances, particularly postgraduate research projects, where students create certain works in the course of their research.
 Code of practice for exploitation of inventions Postgraduate students who produce, or belong to a research group which has produced a patentable invention will be treated as a member of staff for the purposes of patenting and commercial exploitation of the invention.